 A: When it is time to hood the candidates, the student and faculty member will walk together up to the stage.
-Faculty members will ascend the stage first, walk across the platform and stop next to the Chief Marshal and face the audience.
-Once your student’s name has been called the student will stand on an X in front of you.
+Faculty members will ascend the stage first, walk across the platform, stop next to the Chief Marshal and face the audience.
+Once your student’s name has been called, the student will stand on an X in front of you.
 You will place the hood over their head from behind and straighten the tail of the hood.
-You can find step-by-step instructions on our How to Hood a Doctoral Candidate Guide.
+You can find step-by-step instructions in our How to Hood a Doctoral Candidate Guide.

 A: While both advisers can attend the Hooding ceremony, students are only permitted to have one faculty member hood them.

 Q: I have been asked to hood multiple students.
 What is the process for this?